 I find that most people benefit from some level of custom planning.
 Many people’s biggest challenge is sticking to their plan.
 While many people hold their investment advisor accountable for achieving investment return targets, they don’t hold themselves accountable for hitting their savings goals.
 You may find it beneficial to get several of your friends with similar situations to work with a common adviser where you can benefit from the behavioral support of one another.
 The road may be rocky at some point so it’s great when others can have some shared level of experience.

 I’ve seen how some friends have become strained because one friend ended up being in a better position for one reason or another.
 I believe you should find a financial adviser that is sensitive to women’s retirement issues.

-I am biased towards the planning of a CHARTERED RETIREMENT PLANNING COUNSELOR or a CERTIFIED FINANCIAL PLANNER, considered by some to be the elite financial planning credential.
+I am biased towards the planning with a CHARTERED RETIREMENT PLANNING COUNSELOR or a CERTIFIED FINANCIAL PLANNER, considered by some to be the elite financial planning credential.
 Anyone can call themselves a financial planner.
 Everyone has not endured the coursework and continuing education standards of these credentials.
-You can verify a CFP credentials or search for one in your area at letsmakeaplan.org.
+You can verify CFP credentials or search for one in your area at letsmakeaplan.org.

 The opinions voiced in this article are for general information only or to provide specific advice or recommendations for any individual.